sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 file will cover the HTTPS integration in greater depth.

 - [001-rbac.yaml](./001-rbac.yaml) - CRDs and cluster roles
+- [002-middlewares.yaml](./002-middlewares.yaml) - this is optional, but is
+  needed if wanting to secure the Traefik dashboard using Basic Authentication
+- [002-secrets.yaml](./002-secrets.yaml) - this is optional, but is needed if
+  - using Basic Authentication for the dashboard
-- [002-secrets.yaml](./002-secrets.yaml) - this is optional, but is needed if integrating with LetsEncrypt (depending on your mechanism) as per the examples further down, for API keys etc. for your DNS provider
+  - integrating with LetsEncrypt (depending on your mechanism) for API keys etc. for your DNS provider as per the examples further down
 - [003-pvc.yaml](./003-pvc.yaml) - this is optional, but is used when integrating with LetsEncrypt as this creates a persistent volume on the host machine that is used to store the certificates